 Parents/guardians should create and manage the account using their own name and email address.
 Our secure application portal, the USNDP Grant Management Center, allows families to manage multiple athletes under one household account.

-Must first fill out a pre-screening survey to determine basic eligibility for a potential USNDP Grant.
-Athletes and their families that meet the basic eligibility to be considered for a USNDP Grant will be emailed a link to a secure application portal, the USNDP Grant Management Center, to complete an application.
+All applicants, returning and new, must first fill out a pre-screening survey to determine basic eligibility for a potential USNDP Grant.
+Athletes and their families who meet the basic eligibility to be considered for a USNDP Grant will be emailed a link to a secure application portal, the USNDP Grant Management Center, within 1-2 business days (excluding holidays and weekends) to complete an application.

 To prepare for the application, the following items are needed to apply: